-

 Why you need a livestock first aid toolbox on your homestead

-Share on facebook Facebook Share on pinterest Pinterest Share on email Email Share on print Print This post contains affiliate links.
+Facebook Pinterest Email Print This post contains affiliate links.
 Keeping your livestock first aid toolbox handy on the homestead It seems like farm animals are constantly needing some form of assistance.
 It’s a goat that got all scrapped up from barbed wire, a sow needing a shot of oxytocin from a rough delivery or a beef calf that needs their 7-way out in the field.
 So, I make sure I have a good amount of first aid and vet supplies on hand at all times.
-We have a couple of shelves in the barn office that are packed…
+We have a couple of shelves in the barn office that are packed full as well as the standard butter shelf in the garage fridge…

 -